 Prevention: Keeping fleas under control will keep tapeworms from infecting your dog.

-The potential impact on humans: Tapeworms in undercooked pork and beef are among the most common culprits for infestation in humans, so dog tapeworms pose little risk.
+The potential impact on humans: Tapeworms in undercooked pork and beef are among the most common culprits for the infestation in humans, so dog tapeworms pose little risk.

 Roundworms in Dogs

 This prevalent worm looks like curled spaghetti strands in your dog’s stool (yes, you should inspect it occasionally).
 Roundworms absorb nutrients in a dog’s intestines, interfering with digestion.
 Dogs can get roundworms from eating an infected rodent or through contact with contaminated feces.
 Puppies can get roundworms in utero or while nursing.

 Symptoms: Puppies with roundworms may have diarrhea and distended bellies, but sometimes no visual signs are apparent.